Immiscible two-phase flow in porous media: Effective rheology in the continuum limit: Introduction

 In the experimental setups that have been used, the flow rate of each fluid into the porous medium is controlled and the pressure drop across the porous medium is measured.
 This leads to at least one of the fluids percolating even at very low flow rates.
 At these low flow rates, the capillary forces are too strong for the viscous forces to move the fluid interfaces, resulting in the standard linear Darcy law prevailing.
-As the flow rates are increased, Gao et al.\ \cite{glbb19} report a regime occurring where the there are strong pressure fluctuations but still the linear Darcy law is seen.
-Then, at even higher flow rates, non-linearity sets in and a power law relation between flow rate and pressure drop is measured.
+As the flow rates are increased, Gao et al.\ \cite{glbb19} report a regime occurring where there are strong pressure fluctuations but still the linear Darcy law is seen.
+Then, at even higher flow rates, non-linearity sets in, and a power law relation between flow rate and pressure drop is measured.
 This non-linearity may be associated with the gradual increase in mobilized interfaces as the flow rates increase \cite{tlkrfm09,sh12}.
-Lastly, at very high flow rates, the capillary forces become negligible compared to the viscous forces and again, the system reverts to obey a linear Darcy law \cite{sh17}.
+Lastly, at very high flow rates, the capillary forces become negligible compared to the viscous forces, and again, the system reverts to obey a linear Darcy law \cite{sh17}.

-A simplified problem compared to that of immiscible two-phase flow in porous media, is that of bubbles flowing in a single tube \cite{shbk11,xw14}.
-Sinha et al.\ \cite{shbk11} studied a bubble train in a tube with variable radius assuming no fluid films forming.
+A simplified problem compared to that of immiscible two-phase flow in porous media is that of bubbles flowing in a single tube \cite{shbk11,xw14,lrth22,cfhws23}.
+Sinha et al.\ \cite{shbk11} studied a bubble train in a tube with a variable radius assuming no fluid films forming.
 The main result was that the time-averaged flow rate depends on the square root of the {\it excess pressure drop,\/} that is the pressure drop along the tube minus a depinning --- or threshold pressure $P_t$.
 Xu and Wang \cite{xw14} also identified a threshold pressure in their numerical simulations.
 However, this threshold pressure has a different character from that in the previous study: It is the pressure drop at which contact lines start getting mobilized.
 The movement of the contact lines consumes energy leading to the effective permeability dropping.
-Xu and Wang \cite{xw14} suggest that this is the main mechanism responsible for the non-linearities in the flow-pressure relations seen.
+Xu and Wang \cite{xw14} suggest that this is the main mechanism responsible for the non-linearity in the flow-pressure relationship.
+Lanza et al.\ considered an immisible mixture of a non-Newtonian and a Newtonian fluid moving along the tube \cite{lrth22}, whereas Cheon et al.\ considered a mixture of compressible and incompressible fluids moving along the tube \cite{cfhws23}.
+In both cases, a non-trivial power law dependence between the flow rate and pressure drop.

 The question of whether there should be a threshold pressure or not in the non-linear regime is an important one as assuming there to be one may alter significantly the measured value of the exponent $\beta$ seen in the non-linear regime where